 In the next section, we have some common questions answered for you.

 1. Can gallstones harm my unborn baby?

-If you experience pain in the gall bladder for more than five hours, or severe symptoms of inflammation, infection, nausea and vomiting, they will restrict you from having nutritious food, thus hampering the baby’s growth.
+Though gallstones may not directly affect the baby, the consequences of the disease could do.
+If you experience pain in the gallbladder for more than five hours, or severe symptoms of inflammation, infection, nausea, and vomiting, they will restrict you from having nutritious food, thus hampering the baby’s growth.

 2. What can happen if gallstones are not treated?